 Milio: Russian avant-garde

-Russian culture and its tryst with jewels has been a constant cultural inspiration.
-For mother-daughter duo Ludmila and Olga Mironov of Milio, they take their rich Russian heritage and merge it with Art Deco style, producing pieces that are both precious in material and radical by idea.
+Russian culture and its tryst with jewels, has been a constant cultural inspiration.
+For mother-daughter duo Ludmila and Olga Mironov of Milio, they take their rich Russian heritage and merge it with Art Deco style, producing pieces that are both precious in material and radical by the idea.
 One example is the latest ‘Supremus’ ring from the Piece de Resistance collection, inspired by the Suprematism, one of the most influential and radical abstract art movement of Russian Avant-garde, pioneered by Kazimir Malevich.

 “Following our fascination with Art Deco and Art Nouveau, our newest collection is a declaration of love for Russian avant-garde”, articulates Olga.
-“A superlatively balanced asymmetrical composition of each piece found through experiments with bold contrasting colours and forms is a tribute to the great artists of the past, remaining strikingly modern.”
+“A superlatively balanced asymmetrical composition of each piece found through experiments with bold contrasting colors and forms is a tribute to the great artists of the past, remaining strikingly modern.”